JulieGcql/ToDo-List-React-Native/README.md

 # ToDo-List React-Native

-My first app using React-Native for the frontend part :
+My first app using React-Native for the frontend part using axios :

 ![](To-Do-List.gif)